Fay Naylor - Hedera Counselling (MBACP)

 At the Droitwich site, there is more limited parking, but it is still accessible by bus.

 Both sites can be discreet in their access.

 Please contact me should you want any further information.

 |Face to face counselling:||Yes|

 I offer afternoon and evening appointments, as well as Saturdays.
-Please do get in touch to book an appointment
+Please do get in touch to book a free first session.

 Types of client